Framingham Counseling & Healing Therapies · Westborough, MA

 Lahey Hospital Medical Center

-Psychiatry & Behavioral Medicine Department, Crisis Response, Outpatient Services, ALS/MDA Clinic, COPD, Cognitive Memory Disorders, Dialysis, ICU, Emergency Department, End-of-Life Care.
+Psychiatry & Behavioral Medicine, Crisis Response, Outpatient, ALS/MDA, COPD, Dialysis, ICU, ED, End-of-Life Care.

 2006 – 2009